¿En qué podemos ayudarte?

-Leverage works as a lever, where we can move more capital than what we have actually invested in financial markets.
+Leverage works like a lever, allowing us to move more capital than we have invested in financial markets.

 Leverage is one of the principal concepts used in trading.